oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

     2. Check long interval: (Preconditions = one datacenter is up, affinity rules enforced).
         1. Create new cluster.
-        2. Check log to see that ARES was created for cluster.
+        2. Check log to see that ARES has created PerCluster object for cluster.
 (Make sure cluster has no affinity rules).
         3. Wait for long interval
         4. Check logs to see that long interval reached.